Corporate website of Orient Corporation

 Policy on Compliance with the Corporate Governance Code

 Our company is listed on the Tokyo Stock Exchange Prime Market and has chosen to establish the Audit and Supervisory Committee.
-As of the end of July 2024, we have implemented all the principles outlined in the Corporate Governance Code.
+As of April 1, 2025, we have implemented all the principles outlined in the Corporate Governance Code.

 For more details, please refer to our "Corporate Governance Report":